High School: Exploring Engineering at the Univ of MD (E2@UMD)

 - Electrical and Computer Engineering

 - Materials Science and Engineering

 The curriculum of the E2@UMD program focuses on introducing participants to the fundamental principles and concepts of engineering, as well as the influences of engineering on society.
 Students attend engineering lectures conducted by faculty and guest lecturers, conduct laboratory experiments, observe laboratory demonstrations, participate in tours of campus labs and facilities and meet with professional engineers.
 In 2010, E2@UMD was modified to give students more hands-on and experiential learning opportunities in specific areas of engineering.

 You will live in a residence hall on the College Park campus for the week.
 You will find that your residence hall is not only a place to sleep, but also a place to have conversations with friends, enjoy late night snacks and even do laundry!
 Two undergraduate engineering students will serve as camp counselors to manage the residential area.
 They are committed to helping you have a fabulous summer.
 The camp counselors live with you in the residence hall and help to foster a community atmosphere by planning social programs throughout the week.

-Thanks to a generous donation, a limited number of need-based scholarships are available to students in the following categories:
+Thanks to generous donations, a limited number of scholarships are available to students with demonstrated merit.
+Special funds are available to students in the following categories:

 - Western High School students in Baltimore City

 - Students from high schools throughout Maryland (especially schools in rural parts of the State)

 Once admissions decisions are made, you will be contacted directly with information on all scholarship opportunities.

 * The cost of this program is partially funded by a generous donation by Dr. Marilyn Berman Pollans.
 Price is subject to change.